itascaconsulting/gslider/README.md

  - `fill`: a fill color for the slider
  - `info_text`: adds the text as a small info pop-up for the slider
  - `info_text_size`: text size of the info text
+ - `text_format`: The d3 format of the input box's value
+ - `margin`: The margins surrounding the input area.
+Given as a css string.

 `add_radio_buttons(selector, short_name, long_name, button_names, starting_value, options)`